amymcgovern/pyparrot/docs/bebopcommands.rst

 Bebop sensors
 -------------

 All of the sensor data that is passed back to the Bebop is saved in a python dictionary.
-Since the Bebop code is still under active development, there will eventually be extra variables saved outside of the dictionary.
-The data is stored in the BebopSensors class.
+As needed, other variables are stored outside the dictionary but you can get everything you need from the dictionary itself.
+All of the data is stored in the BebopSensors class.

+The easiest way to interact with the sensors is to call:

+``bebop.set_user_sensor_callback(function, args)``.
+This sets a user callback function with optional arguments that is called each time a sensor is updated.
+The refresh rate on wifi is 10Hz.

 The sensors are:

+* battery (defaults to 100 and stays at that level until a real reading is received from the drone)
 * flying_state: This is updated as frequently as the drone sends it out and can be one of "landed", "takingoff", "hovering", "flying", "landing", "emergency", "usertakeoff", "motor_ramping", "emergency_landing".
 These are the values as specified in `ardrone3.xml <https://github.com/amymcgovern/pyparrot/blob/master/pyparrot/commandsandsensors/ardrone3.xml>`_.
 * sensors_dict: all other sensors are saved by name in a dictionary.
 The names come from the `ardrone3.xml <https://github.com/amymcgovern/pyparrot/blob/master/pyparrot/commandsandsensors/ardrone3.xml>`_ and `common.xml <https://github.com/amymcgovern/pyparrot/blob/master/pyparrot/commandsandsensors/common.xml>`_.